targetteal/o2-pt/rule-book.md

 ### Quick proposal building

-The tension list item owner should be able to present a proposal to solve his or her own tension in the process.
+The _Tension_ list item owner should be able to present a proposal to solve his or her own _Tension_ in the process.

 Alternatively, the _Facilitator_ may allow the item owner to ask help from other participants to craft the proposal.
 If that is the case, the _Facilitator_ should not allow any consensus building process.
-The goal is to solve the item owner's tension, not to satisfy everyone.
+The goal is to solve the item owner's _Tension_, not to satisfy everyone.

-### One tension at a time
+### One Tension at a time

-The tensions should be processed one at a time.
-This means that the _Facilitator_ should not allow other participants to try to include their perspectives and/or tensions in the current proposal, unless the item owner deems those perspectives are useful to solve his or her own tension.
+  The _Tensions_ should be processed one at a time.
+This means that the _Facilitator_ should not allow other participants to try to include their perspectives and/or _Tensions_ in the current proposal, unless the item owner deems those perspectives are useful to solve his or her own _Tension_.

 ### Example-based proposals only

-The item owner must explain the tension and give an example about a past or present situation where each part of the crafted proposal would solve or reduce the tension.
+The item owner must explain the _Tension_ and give an example about a past or present situation where each part of the crafted proposal would solve or reduce the _Tension_.
 That is mandatory.

 If the _Facilitator_ deems that the item owner has failed to present the required example and explanations, the _Facilitator_ must discard the proposal.
 Nevertheless, the _Facilitator_ should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.